aic5/Pebble-Face-Analog/README.md

-# PebbleFace_Simple
+# Pebble Face Analog
-A simple face for Pebble watch with analog and digital displays
+Another watch face for Pebble smartwatch containing analog and digital displays.

+Please do not kill this FitBit...